AMWA-TV/is-05/README.md

-# AMWA IS-05 NMOS Device Connection Management Specification (Stable)
+# AMWA IS-05 NMOS Device Connection Management Specification

 This repository contains details of this AMWA Specification for controlling aspects of NMOS Devices to effect connection management between Senders and Receivers.